AnEmortalKid/MulticolorTextArea/README.md

 A LibGDX project with a text area that allows for setting multiple text colors for different pieces of text.

+This project might also include a SyntaxTextArea which can do syntax highlighting.

 License
 =================
-Copyright 2014 See AUTHORS file.
+Copyright 2014

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.